TREASURIES-Yields fall as economic optimism fades, retail sales disappoint

 The Federal Reserve is expected to shift more of its bond purchases to longer-dated debt if it views yields as rising too far and investors will be looking for any signs that this may be forthcoming when Federal Reserve Chair Jerome Powell speaks on Tuesday at a Bay Area Council Business Hall of Fame awards event.

-Fed Vice Chair Richard Clarida on Monday appeared to downplay speculation that the Fed to change its $120 billion program of monthly bond purchases as soon as December to better nurse the economy along.
+Fed Vice Chair Richard Clarida on Monday appeared to downplay speculation that the Fed will change its $120 billion program of monthly bond purchases as soon as December.

 He said he was not concerned by a recent small rise in U.S. Treasury bond yields, and that borrowing costs are still "very accommodative."